-What if students are outside doing calisthenics during extension when a parent comes to pick up a child?
+EXTENSION: What if students are outside or in the hall/gym when a parent comes to pick up a child(ren)?

-The extension employee at the entrance/cafeteria will radio the employee with the students on the playground to send up the student.
-The parent will not be admitted on campus to gather their child.
+Extension personnel will carry walkie-talkies.
+The Extension employee at the Extension entrance will radio the employee with the students on the playground or the hall/gym to send up the student.
+The parent will remain at the Extension sign-out location for their child/ren.